20 Hanukkah Crafts and Decorations for Eight Nights of Fun

 The focal point of this celebration, of course, is the menorah with its taper candles including the shammash at its heightened center.
 Some families, instead of using candles, use menorahs with small pots for oil in a more symbolic re-creation of the original Hanukkah miracle.
 But why stop there?
 Make a menorah of your own with gilded wooden blocks, wintry white chalk-painted greenery, or a silvered manzanita branch.
 As the candles are lit, the family recites a special prayer.

-Over eight nights, the family gathers 'round for spinning games of dreidel and chocolate coins known as gelt.
-Enlist their help to choose the perfect card and wrap gifts (with nothing to be said of sending them in the mail on time).
+Over eight nights, the household gathers 'round for spinning games of dreidel and chocolate coins known as gelt.
+Enlist their help to choose the perfect card and wrap bundles of gifts.
 Crafts and activities are also a fun way for you to teach the children about their religious heritage.
 Inspire them to make their own menorahs, dreidels, and toys—all are bound to become the family's newly treasured heirlooms.

 Glass Vase Menorah

 To set up this modern menorah, arrange eight bud vases in a row, with a taller one in the middle, and place tapers inside.
 For added stability, put a bit of candle glue in the bottom of each vase.
 Post-holiday, repurpose the vessels for greenery or small garden clippings.

 Shop Now: Fox Run Stick-Um Candle Adhesive, $8.13, amazon.com; Jamali Garden Square Glass Crystal Bud Vases, 5" and 7", starting from $11, jamaligarden.com; Candles 4 Less Metallic Taper Candles, 12", in Silver, $32.50 for 12, candles4less.com.